 The proposed design introduces separate SIDs for light aircraft and jet aircraft.
 It also includes the introduction of Smart Tracking STAR approaches for both runways.
 These are in addition to the satellite area navigation approaches (RNAV) currently in use.
 Smart Tracking aircraft fly with greater accuracy than those using conventional navigation means, providing vertical and lateral guidance.
 The satellite technology makes air travel safer, with fewer emissions and is more dependable in all weather conditions.
 Aircraft flying the Smart Tracking approach must meet regulatory standards for approval to fly this flight path.
 Most airlines in Australia have this approval.
-The following are the proposed flight path designs for Runway 12 and Runway 30 that affect the Bagdad area.
+The following are the proposed flight path designs for Runway 30 and Runway 12 that affect the Campania area.
 It is important to note that there will be times when aircraft will fly paths that are different to the proposed flight paths due to operational reasons.
-Runway 12 (Figures 1, 2 and 4) Due to the proximity of Bagdad to the safety critical instrument landing system (ILS) and existing RNAV approach, residents will continue to experience arriving aircraft overhead, establishing themselves for a stable approach to Runway 12.
-There will be a slight reduction in aircraft on this flight path due to some aircraft, from locations such as Sydney or Brisbane, flying the new Smart Tracking path.
-When Runway 12 is used for departures, two light aircraft SIDs will be in use near Bagdad, however these will be approximately 10 km to the north and south, and aircraft will be above 3 km.
-These flight paths will only be used occasionally.
+Due to the proximity of Campania to the extended runway centreline used by aircraft to establish on the approaches or continue on the departures, residents will continue to experience arrivals for Runway 12 and departures for Runway 30.
+Runway 12 (Figures 1, 2 and 5) When Runway 12 is used for arrivals, there will be two nearby flight paths: